Concept for Section 7 Report - does the court have to follow recommendations?

 Should the Cafcass officer always be questioned in court if the judge decides to depart from the report?

-If you require any advice or assistance in relation to child welfare arrangements, please do not hesitate to contact us.
+If you require any advice or assistance in relation to children issues to include the child arrangements, please do not hesitate to contact us.
 Our Children team can provide specialist advice.